kaanreal/WebOsz/README.md

 ## 🎮 How to Play

-1. Open `index.html` in your web browser.
+1. Open `index.html` in your web browser. or this site https://kaanreal.github.io/WebOsz/
 2. Click the center circle on the start screen to load an `.osz` beatmap from your device.
 3. Select a difficulty from the list once the map loads.
 4. Optionally, adjust scroll speed, playback rate, or keybinds via the bottom navigation bar.